TRT UK FAQ - Testosterone Replacement Therapy in the UK

 Things we may also look at:

-Thyroid hormones – some thryoid problems present with the same symptoms as testosterone deficiency.
+Thyroid hormones – some thyroid problems present with the same symptoms as testosterone deficiency.
 Your doctor should check these to ensure you are not suffering from thyroid issues before starting TRT.

 If your clinic has not looked at these tests before starting you on TRT in the UK you should be questioning their motivations.
 Your health and safety should always come above everything else!

 Sex drive is an important part of feeling healthy and keeping a healthy relationship.
-It can also improve your confidence and make you feel more manly and energetic.
+It can also improve your confidence and make you feel more energetic.

 Poor cognition/poor arithmetic/brain fog

-Often one of the first benefits men who start Testosterone Replacement Therapy realise is improved clarity of thought!
-TRT has been shown to improve the IQ and cognition of older men and allows many to think straight again.
+Often one of the first benefits men who start Testosterone Replacement Therapy realise is improved clarity of thought and reduced brain fog.

 It provides clarity and makes decision-making more assertive and natural.
 This can lead to really positive changes in a man’s work environment, where men on TRT often find that they suddenly become more productive and competitive.
 Many men find that TRT is the catalyst for them to start rising up the ranks at work.